jicsjitu/Customer_Segmentation_Using_R_Programming/README.md

 These technologies together form a robust infrastructure that supports all phases of a customer segmentation project, from data collection and processing to analysis and reporting, ensuring efficiency, scalability, and reproducibility.

+### Conclusion

+This project demonstrates the application of statistical and clustering techniques in R to understand and segment mall customers.
+For further details, refer to the code files and comments within the repository.